ugowe/swift-gitHubOAuth-part1-lab-ios-0616/README.md

   * `LoginViewController` class directs the user for authorization and authentication.
   * `ReposTableViewController` class displays repositories and allows starring.
  * Utility
-  * `GitHubAPIClient` class interacts with the Git Hub API.
+  * `GitHubAPIClient` class interacts with the GitHub API.
   * `Extensions` contains a `NSURL` extension for parsing query items.
   * `Constants` contains structs for notifications and storyboard IDs.
   * `Secrets` (you will need to add this file).